KodchakornL/Project-Text-Analytics-and-Natural-Language-Processing/README.md

       - BeautifulSoup
       - Requests
       - Pandas
-3. Cleaning data : Remove special characters (such as ',' , '(' , ')' , '[' , ']' etc), numbers, and irrelevant words.
+3. Cleaning data : Remove special characters (such as ',','(',')','.','-','[',']','"' etc.), numbers, and irrelevant words.
 4. Word tokenize : Use pythainlp
       ```
       import pythainlp
       from pythainlp import word_tokenize
       ```

 ## Train Model
+Model use gated Recurrent Units(GRU).
+Solve the vanishing/Exploding gradient problem of RNNs
+GRU does not possess any internal memory, they don’t have an output gate that is present in LSTM
+GRU’s has fewer tensor operations , they are a little speedier to train then LSTM
+The GRU cell contains only two gates:
+      - The Update gate
+      - The Reset gate
+output => Combining the output

+## Result